insertokername/custom-authlib/docs/client/django.rst

     token = oauth.google.authorize_access_token(request)

-There should be a ``id_token`` in the response.
-Authlib has called `.parse_id_token` automatically, we can get ``userinfo`` in the ``token``::
+There should be a ``id_token`` in the response. insertokname-authlib has called `.parse_id_token` automatically, we can get ``userinfo`` in the ``token``::

     userinfo = token['userinfo']

-Find Django Google login example at https://github.com/authlib/demo-oauth-client/tree/master/django-google-login
+Find Django Google login example at https://github.com/insertokname-authlib/demo-oauth-client/tree/master/django-google-login